nadeem-cpp/admin-dashboard/README.md

 For questions or inquiries, feel free to contact the project maintainer:

 - Muhammad Nadeem
-- muhammadnad1001100@gmail.com

 ---

-Thank you for using this E-Learning Admin Dashboard with Flask.
-We hope it streamlines your question management process and enhances the overall administration of your E-Learning website.
+Thank you for using this Flask Admin Dashboard for E-Learning Questions Management.
+We hope it streamlines your workflow in managing questions effectively.